 Learn more about what we expect from our Fellows

-- Express how they will contribute intellectual capital to philanthropic efforts in the region;
+- Contribute innovative thinking and intellectual capital to philanthropic efforts in the city and region;

 - Become an integral part of the Challenge Detroit community, as an active participant in initiatives, mentorship and programming;